VNG-Realisatie/nlx/docs/docs/try-nlx/docker/provide-an-api.md

 In order to request access, follow these steps:

 1. Navigate to the 'Directory' in NLX Management.
-1. Select the service `SwaggerPetstore` from the list and click on 'Toegang aanvragen'.
+2. Select the service `SwaggerPetstore` from the list
+3. Expand the 'Outways zonder toegang' section by clicking on its title
+4. Click on 'Toegang aanvragen' for the Outway 'Outway-01'
-1. Now navigate to the 'Services' page and again select the service `SwaggerPetStore`.
+5. Now navigate to back the 'Services' page and again select the service `SwaggerPetStore`.
-1. You should see one access request under the section 'Toegansverzoeken'.
+6. You should see one access request under the section 'Toegangsverzoeken'.
-1. Expand the section and click on 'Accepteren' to accept the access request.
+7. Expand the section and click on 'Accepteren' to accept the access request.
-1. You now have an access grant for the service.
+8. You now have an access grant for the service.

 Let's try to fetch the data again.